-Australian violinist Simone Slattery is one of the country’s most versatile young musicians and performers, with a passion for music from a wide range of eras.
+Australian violinist Simone Slattery, a 2018 Churchill Fellow, is one of the country’s most versatile young musicians and performers, with a passion for music from a wide range of eras.
 Her performances nationally and internationally, on both modern and baroque violin, have received critical acclaim.

 Simone has appeared as soloist, recitalist and chamber musician throughout Australia and overseas, and regularly performs with ensembles including the Australian Haydn Ensemble, the Melbourne Chamber Orchestra, the Australian Brandenburg Orchestra, the Orchestra of the Antipodies, Ironwood Ensemble, Adelaide Baroque, the Adelaide Symphony Orchestra, the Australian Romantic and Classical Orchestra, Academia Arcadia, and Ensemble Galante.
 Her Festival appearances include: the BBC and Snape Proms (UK), Musica Viva Huntington Estate Music Festival, Woodend Winter Arts Festival, St. Johns Feast of Music Festival, Brisbane Baroque Festival, Organs of the Ballarat Goldfields Festival, and the Adelaide, Melbourne, Sydney and Perth International Arts Festivals.

 In 2012 Simone undertook a residency at the Banff Centre in Canada, and from 2011 to 2014 was a Britten-Pears Young Artist, performing as concertmaster of both the modern and baroque orchestras.
-She is the recipient of awards and scholarships from the Ian Potter Cultural Trust, the Thomas Elder Overseas Fund, the Australian String Quartet and the Elder Conservatorium of Music; and in 2014 was a finalist for the prestigious Jumpstart Jr Organisation in Amsterdam.
-Simone is an Australian Post-graduate Award candidate, undertaking PhD studies at the University of Adelaide, where she is creating editions and recordings of the little known violin works of Ernest Bloch.
+She is the recipient of awards and scholarships from the Winston Churchill Foundation, the Ian Potter Cultural Trust, the Thomas Elder Overseas Fund, the Australian String Quartet and the Elder Conservatorium of Music; and in 2014 was a finalist for the prestigious Jumpstart Jr Organisation in Amsterdam.
+Simone was recently awarded a PhD in music performance with a Dean’s Commendation from the University of Adelaide, where she created editions and recordings of the little known violin works of Ernest Bloch.

 Simone loves her various violins (each with its own personality), her trusty suitcase, her family, friends, mentors, and incredible colleagues.
 She thinks her life is pretty great.